Ithiel Town: It’s All Greek (and Gothic) to Him

-Ithiel Town, born on October 3, 1784, was an American architect of the early 19th century who was a significant figure in the Greek and Gothic Revivals in this country.
-He was among the first professional architects here and started the first architectural firm, later joined by Alexander Jackson Davis, another seminal figure in 19th-century American architecture.
+Ithiel Town, born on October 3, 1784, transformed American architecture, as well as the landscape of our neighborhoods.
+A significant figure in beginning the Greek and Gothic Revivals in this country, he was among the first professional architects here and started the first architectural firm, later joined by Alexander Jackson Davis, another seminal figure in 19th-century American architecture.
 His work was executed around the country at a time when the young nation was growing exponentially and establishing its own identity in a number of ways including, its architecture.
+Many of his great works, here and nationally, survive to this day, while others, in spite of their significance, have succumbed to the wrecking ball.

 Town was born in Connecticut and studied with Boston architect Asher Benjamin, who published several builders’ guides.
 In 1820 Town patented his lattice truss system for bridge construction, which would earn him national fame and a considerable fortune.
 This fortune lent well to his passion for collecting architectural and art books and engravings which he amassed largely over the course of his travels in Europe.
 One source said this library included some 11,000 volumes as well as thousands of loose engravings.

 Town established a practice in New York in 1826 and took Martin Thompson as his partner; later, in 1829, he partnered with Alexander Jackson Davis.
 Town was one of the founders of the National Academy of Design and encouraged the study of art and architecture through European traditions found in his library, which was virtually open to the public at the firm’s New York office.
 The firm would be responsible for many buildings around the country employing the Greek and Gothic Revival styles.
-Here are a few those that were built in New York City:
+Here are a few those that were built in and around our neighborhoods:

 Tower and Steeple at St. Mark’s-in-the-Bowery 131 East 10th Street – St. Mark’s-in-the-Bowery was constructed 1795-99 and designed by John McComb.
 In 1807 the tower designed by Town was added, consisting of four massive elegant pedestals with minimal Greek detail.
 The top pedestal has a clock face on each facet.
 In 1828 the crowning jewel was added in the form of a pyramid spire, designed by Town and Martin Thompson which terminates in a ball and cross finial.